MTayyab10/How-to-Start-a-Start-up/README.md

 - Set the vision
 - Raise money
-- Evangilize ( recuriting, running,  press )
+- Evangilize (recuriting, running,  press )
 - Hire and manage
 - Make sure the entire company execute

+### Focus

   So can you get done it????

-   Focus
-There will be a lot things to done but you can done only 2 or 3
+There will be a lot of things to done but you can done only 2 or 3

-    where are you spending time and money? what are the two imporant things to do?
+**where are you spending time and money?**

+**what are the two imporant things to do?**

-U must need to done otherwise it can be very difficult
+You must need to done otherwise it can be very difficult.

-Focus
+> if you don't get good at setting what those two or three things are, you'll never be good at getting stuff done.
+This is really hard for founders.
+Founders get excited about starting new things.

+So then there's this question of how do you figure out what to focus on each day.
+**Each day it's really important to have goals.** Most good founders have a set of small overarching goals for the company that everybody in the company knows.
+You know it could be something like
+ - ship a product by this date,
+ - get this certain growth rate,
+ - get this engagement rate,
+ - hire for these key roles,
+ - those are some of them but everyone in the company can tell you each week what are our key goals.
+ And then everybody executes based off of that.

+### Care About

-i- Saya a lot
+1. Saya a lot
-ii- set the goals
+2. Set the goals
-iii- Commnuicate
+3. Commnuicate
-iv- Maintian growth & momentum v- work together in person
+4. Maintian growth & momentum
+5. Work together in person

-success of Startup is with extreme Focus and dedication
+**Success of Startup is with extreme Focus and dedication.**

-INTENSITY
+> You can have a startup and one other thing, you can have a family, but you probably can't have many other things.
+Startups are not the best choice for work life balance and that's sort of just the sad reality.
+There's a lot of great things about a startup, but this is not one of them.
+Startups are all-consuming in a way that is generally difficult to explain.
+You basically need to be willing to outwork your competitors.

+### Intensity

-i- Releteness operating rythm ( break things and move fast like fb or google ) ii- Obsession with execution quality iii- Bias towards action ( do not just talk, just do quickly )
+- Releteness operating rythm ( move fast and break things like fb or google )
+- Obsession with execution quality
+- Bias towards action ( do not just talk, just do quickly )

-Important Points

-Quickly
+- Quickly
-Do whatever it takes
+- Do whatever it takes
-Do not give up
+- Do not give up
-Show up
+- Show up
-be courageous
+- Be courageous
-Move speedly
+- Move speedly
-Future of Startup depends
+- Future of Startup depends

-Always keep momentum
+> Momentum and growth are lifeblood of Startups.

-Always keep growing
+**Always keep momentum, Always keep growing**

-If you cannot keep these
-fix the small one and keep momentum
+If you cannot keep momentum and growth fix the small one and keep momentum
 And
-   Sales fix everything in Startup
+   **Sales fix everything in Startup**

+### For momentum and growth

 Operating rythm
-i- shipping product
+- Shipping product
-ii- launching new features
+- Launching new features
-iii- reviewing / reporting metrics and milestones
+- Reviewing / reporting metrics and milestones

 Do not use money which you don't have!

+> **This great quote from Henry Ford that I love: “The competitor to be feared is one who never bothers about you at all, but goes on making his own business better all the time.”**